stephengold/Acorus/README.md

 ### TestAbstractDemo

-`TestAbstractDemo` demonstrates a few more features of `AbstractDemo`:
+`TestAbstractDemo` demonstrates a few more features of `AcorusDemo`:

 + add world axes to a scene
 + pause animations without disabling camera motion